History of the Catholic Church in Germany: Catholicism and the Third Reich

-Adolf Hitler was raised a Catholic, a faith which he rejected as an adolescent, only receiving confirmation unwillingly and never receiving the sacraments again after finishing his teenage years.
+Adolf Hitler was raised as a Catholic, a faith which he rejected as an adolescent, only receiving confirmation unwillingly and never receiving the sacraments again after finishing his teenage years.
 Even before he rose to power, the Catholic Church was in opposition to Nazism, because this ideology was deemed incompatible with Christian morals.
 Therefore, under threat of excommunication Catholics were forbidden to join the Nazi Party (NSDAP) or its organizations.
 The leaders of the NSDAP for their part shared the church's view about the incompatibility of national socialism and Christianity.
 Indeed, Hitler had a general covert plan, which some say existed even before the Nazis' rise to power, to destroy Christianity within the Reich, which was to be accomplished through control and subversion of the churches and to be completed after the war.

 However, many Catholics, like other large sections of German society, thought Hitler to be an opportunity to stop the (larger) evil of Communism and socialism.
 The Nazi party seemed to be an ally and the Church's ban on joining the NSDAP was lifted in 1933 with the Reichskonkordat between the German government and the Holy See.